tanganke/fusion_bench/docs/algorithms/simple_averaging.md

 # Simple Averaging

-Simple averaging is known in the literature as ModelSoups, aims to yield a more robust and generalizable model.
+Simple averaging is known in the literature as isotropic merging, ModelSoups, aims to yield a more robust and generalizable model.
+Simple Averaging is a technique frequently employed when there are multiple models that have been fine-tuned or independently trained from scratch.

-In the context of full fine-tuned models, the weights are averaged directly.
-Concretely, this means that if we have $n$ models with their respective weights $\theta_i$, the weights of the final model $\theta$ are computed as:
+Specifically, if we possess $n$ models that share a common architecture but different weights denoted as $\theta_i$, the weights of the merged model, represented as $\theta$, are computed as follows:

 $$ \theta = \frac{1}{n} \sum_{i=1}^{n} \theta_i $$

 This equation simply states that each weight of the final model is the average of the corresponding weights in the individual models.
 For example, if we have three models and the weight of the first neuron in the first layer is 0.1, 0.2, and 0.3 in each model respectively, the weight of that neuron in the final model will be (0.1 + 0.2 + 0.3) / 3 = 0.2.

+Simple averaging is a straightforward and scalable method for model fusion.
+It does not require any additional training or fine-tuning, making it a good choice when computational resources are limited, where maintaining an ensemble of models is not feasible.

-This method assumes that all models are equally good.
+This method often assumes that all models are equally good.
 If some models are significantly better than others, it might be beneficial to assign more weight to the better models when averaging.
 This can be done by using weighted averaging, where each model's contribution to the final model is weighted by its performance on a validation set or some other metric.
 See [Weighed Averaging](weighted_averaging.md) for more details.
+Otherwise, the poor model may have a negative impact on the merged model.

 ## Examples